Paul Kelly (journalist)

-Biography
+Life and career

 Paul John Kelly was born on 11 October 1947 in Sydney, New South Wales.
 He is the son of Joseph Kelly and Sybil (née Mackenzie).
-He completed a Bachelor of Arts and Diploma of Education at the University of Sydney in 1969.
+He completed a Bachelor of Arts degree and Diploma of Education at the University of Sydney in 1969.
 He worked in the Prime Minister's Department in Canberra from 1969 to 1971 before changing to journalism.
 He is a Doctor of Letters from the University of Melbourne.

 He joined the Canberra Press Gallery in 1971 and became chief political correspondent for The Australian from 1974 to 1975.
 From 1976 to 1978 he was chief political correspondent for The National Times, then its deputy editor from 1978 to 1979.
-He became chief political correspondent for the Sydney Morning Herald from 1981 to 1984.
-He returned to The Australian and was its national affairs editor from 1985 to 1991, editor-in-chief from 1991 to 1996 and editor-at-large since 1996 to present.
+He became chief political correspondent for The Sydney Morning Herald from 1981 to 1984.
+He returned to The Australian and was its national affairs editor from 1985 to 1991, editor-in-chief from 1991 to 1996 and editor-at-large from 1996 to the present.

 Aside from journalism, Kelly has written books describing political developments starting with The Unmaking of Gough (1976) on the Australian constitutional crisis of 1975 and Prime Minister Gough Whitlam (later titled The Dismissal : Australia's Most Sensational Power Struggle : The Dramatic Fall of Gough Whitlam).
 He has written books on subsequent Prime Ministers, Bob Hawke (The Hawke Ascendency, 1984), Paul Keating (The End of Certainty, 1992) and John Howard (Howard's Decade, 2006).
 His The March of Patriots: The Struggle for Modern Australia (2009) deals with economic and political developments under Keating and Howard as Australia entered the globalised age.
 Triumph & Demise: The Broken Promise of a Labor Generation (2014) chronicles the rise and fall of the Australian Labor Party governments of Kevin Rudd and Julia Gillard (2007–2013).

-His book, The Dismissal was used as the basis of the television miniseries The Dismissal shown on Network Ten from 6 March 1983.
+His book The Dismissal was used as the basis of the television miniseries The Dismissal shown on Network Ten from 6 March 1983.
 Kelly is a political commentator on radio and television (including Insiders) and presented the Australian Broadcasting Corporation (ABC) TV documentary series, 100 Years – The Australian Story (2001) and wrote a book of the same title.

+On 19 March 1990, Kelly wrote on The Australian newspaper ran a headline titled Peacock a 'danger in the Lodge'. when Andrew Peacock Liberal opposition leader opposed the Multifunction Polis (MFP), a proposal to build a Japanese funded technology city in Australia.

-In November 1991, after the massacres at Santa Cruz (near Dili, East Timor), Kelly had supported Indonesian President Suharto and declared him to be a moderate with no alternative to his rule.
+In November 1991, after the massacres at Santa Cruz (near Dili, East Timor), Kelly had supported Indonesian president Suharto and declared him to be a moderate with no alternative to his rule.
 Kelly's support for Suharto continued to 1998 and earned criticism from fellow journalist John Pilger who compared it to the appeasement of Hitler in the 1930s.

-In November 2012, Kelly criticised the decision of the Gillard government to create the Royal Commission into Institutional Responses to Child Sexual Abuse, calling it "profoundly ignorant" and "a depressing example of populist politics".
+In November 2012, Kelly criticised the decision of the government led by Julia Gillard to create the Royal Commission into Institutional Responses to Child Sexual Abuse, calling it "profoundly ignorant" and "a depressing example of populist politics".